Homestead Media, LLC

 While you can anticipate the themes that will emerge from your employee experience stories, be prepared for some surprises – in a good way.
 First, your employees don’t express their thoughts about their employer in this manner every day.
 You’re going to hear some things that you’ve never heard before.

 Secondly, people are amazing!
 You just never know what’s going to pop out of their mouths.
-For example, at the end of Erica’s interview she was asked to complete this sentence: I know it’s been a good day at work when….”
+For example, at the end of one interview that I did, I asked the employee to complete this sentence: I know it’s been a good day at work when….”

 She paused for a moment and then said, “When there’s spontaneous clapping.”
 She went on to describe how someone in the office will stand up and start clapping.
 Then the next person, and the next, and the next will do the same.
 Soon the whole office is standing up clapping.